Signal Injection Attacks against CCD Image Sensors: Signal Injection Attack

 Our hypothesis is that, due to their architecture, CCD image sensors are \textit{particularly susceptible} to the effects of such post-transducer signal injection attacks.
 Three main architectural factors contribute to this: \begin{enumerate} \item \textbf{long signal charge pathway} -- each of the components through which signal charge is shifted may be affected by incident electromagnetic radiation to facilitate signal injection \item \textbf{amplification of signal charge} -- increasing the effect of injected signals prior to amplification \item \textbf{serialization of pixels for digitization} -- meaning that injected signals can be targeted to single pixels \end{enumerate}

-Figure~\ref{fig:ccd_readout_under_attack} illustrates the attack being used to inject the Cyber Security Oxford logo into an otherwise empty image.
+Figure~\ref{fig:ccd_readout_under_attack} illustrates the attack being used to inject the ACM logo into an otherwise empty image.
 The addition of a malicious signal above the legitimate signal can be seen, along with impairments in image reproduction due to lack of synchronization.

 The amount of maliciously induced signal charge depends on the received power of the attack signal.
 Intuitively, a physical signal with higher amplitude induces a greater voltage, which in turn increases the brightness of the resulting frame.
 The received power is influenced by many factors, such as the attacker's transmission power, the distance, losses during propagation and the efficiency of coupling within the image sensor components.
 As not all factors are under the attacker's control, they can primarily enhance the effects of the attack either by increasing their transmission power or reducing their distance to the target.